 PLEASE NOTE: This is the first year we’re using the Applicant Information System (AIS), and we have learned that the department cannot see any parts of the application until the applicant fills out and submits the “Departmental Data Sheet.”
 So, please, do that as soon as possible; that way, we can pay attention to what parts of the application are missing, and get in touch with applicants directly.

-If you have any questions, please contact the Director of Graduate Studies Dr. Kirsten Pullen at email@example.com.
+If you have any questions, please contact the Director of Graduate Studies Dr. David Donkor at firstname.lastname@example.org.

 - Application Information